code4romania/theater-hub-api/CI.md

 ## ECS Secrets

-The following secrets must be defined in ECS and be passed to the container as env vars:
+The following secrets must be passed to the container as env vars:

 * **TH_POSTGRES_HOST**: The host of the postgres server.
 * **TH_POSTGRES_USERNAME**: The username to use for connecting to Postgres.